Nestradama/wallpaper_changer/README.md

 Don't forget to click save as I didn't implement a failsafe for closing the window yet.

+You will also have to install the requirements, to do so, right click in the project folder, open a terminal, and run `pip install -r requirements.txt`

 To launch `main.py`, simply right click in the folder, open terminal, and type `python main.py`

 (Note: The images will be savec in your Default Picture Folder, yes, even if you modified the path, as long as windows recognize it as such, so remember to empty it from time to time if you don't want to keep the old files)